calint/glos/src/README.md

 # table of contents
 * `main.cpp` entry point instantiating and running the engine
-* `engine/` engine code in namespace 'glos'
+* `engine/` engine code in namespace `glos`
 * `application/` user code that interfaces with the engine

 ## rationale
 * user should only have to write the code in `application/`
-* with time and applications engine will adapt to handle encountered scenarios
+* with time and applications, engine will adapt to handle encountered scenarios
 * engine code is simple and can easily be adapted to custom needs of application

 ## disclaimers